code4me/4me-sdk-graphql-dotnet/README.md

 These specific values can be accessed through the `DateTimeValue` class.

+### Interface-based properties
+Certain properties return objects that conform to an interface, providing flexibility in the variety of objects they can provide.
+To obtain a specific object type from an interface-based property, it's crucial to indicate the desired type in the select statement of the query.
+Without specifying a type in the select statement, the property will return null.
+The .NET SDK facilitates querying such properties by allowing multiple select statements.
+This feature enables the retrieval of diverse sets of values for each object.

 ## Mutations
 Mutations are used to create, update, or delete data.
 Like queries, the SDK provides a simple and intuitive way to perform mutations.